How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Parametric regimes and small cost asymptotics

 \section{Parametric regimes and small cost asymptotics}

 We now turn to the analysis of parametric models in discrete time.
-As before, the DM is tasked with selecting a treatment for implementation on the population.
+As before, the DM is tasked with selecting a treatment for implementation across a population.
 To this end, the DM experiments sequentially in periods $j=1,2,\dots$ after paying an `effective sampling cost' $C$ per period.
-Let $1/n$ denote the time difference between successive time periods.
-To analyze asymptotic behavior in this setting, we introduce small cost asymptotics, wherein $C=c/n^{3/2}$ for some $c\in(0,\infty)$, and $n\to\infty$.\footnote{The rationale behind the $n^{3/2}$ normalization is the same as that in time series models with linear drift terms.
-The author is grateful to Tim Vogelsang for pointing this out. }
+Let $1/n$ denote the time interval between successive time periods.
+To analyze asymptotic behavior in this context, we introduce small cost asymptotics, wherein $C=c/n^{3/2}$ for some $c\in(0,\infty)$, and $n\to\infty$.

 Are small cost asymptotics realistic?
-We contend they are, as $C$ is not the actual cost of experimentation, but rather characterizes the tradeoff between these costs and the benefit accruing from full-scale implementation following the experiment.
-Indeed, one way to motivate our asymptotic regime is to imagine that there are $n^{3/2}$ population units in the implementation phase (so that the benefit of implementing treatment $a$ on the population is $n^{3/2}\mu_{a}$), $c$ is the cost of sampling an additional unit of observation, and time, $t$, is measured in units of $n$.
-This formalizes the intuition that, in practice, the cost of sampling is relatively small compared to the population size; this is particularly true for online platforms \citep{deng2013improving} and clinical trials.
-The scaling also suggests that if the population size is $n^{3/2}$, we should aim to experiment on a sample size of the order $n$ to achieve optimal welfare.
+We contend they are, as $C$ is not the actual cost of experimentation, but rather characterizes the tradeoff between these costs and the benefits from full-scale implementation following the experiment.
+Indeed, one way to motivate this asymptotic regime is to imagine there are $n^{3/2}$ population units in the implementation phase, so the benefit of applying treatment $a$ is $n^{3/2}\mu_{a}$, but we divide by $n^{3/2}$ throughout.
+The actual cost of sampling an additional unit is $c$, which becomes $c/n^{3/2}$ after the division.
+Moreover, time $t$ is measured in units of $n$.
+This framework aligns with the practical observation that sampling costs are relatively small compared to population size, as seen in both online platforms (Deng et al., 2013) and clinical trials.

+For example, in Phase 3 clinical trials, the per-unit cost of treatment is relatively high - \citet{moore2018estimated} estimate the median cost per patient to be around 41,000\$.
+However, the potential welfare implications for the population are even more substantial, as the decisions from these trials impact millions of people and firms can expect to earn billions of dollars from successful blockbuster drugs.
+The effective marginal cost of each observation, obtained by dividing the monetary cost by the population size, is therefore quite small and falls well within our asymptotic framework.
+More generally, our scaling suggests that if the population size is $n^{3/2}$, one should aim to experiment on a sample size of the order $n$ to achieve optimal welfare.
+This naturally leads to small cost asymptotics.

+As with any asymptotic regime, small-cost asymptotics only provide an approximation to the finite sample properties of decision rules (unless the outcomes are truly Gaussian, in which case they would be exact).
+The actual finite sample performance needs to be assessed using simulations.
+Nonetheless, asymptotic analysis offers a valuable benchmark: while there may exist decision rules that outperform our proposal in finite samples, it would be difficult to justify using one that is asymptotically inefficient.